mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 He sighed in frustration burying his eyes in his hand.

-He replied, "Pomri, you can't be serious.
+"Pomri," he replied with pessimism.
+"You can't be serious.
 Even if there is a law against interrupting the assembly, a magistrate would look the other way at sentencing."

 "You ever been to Shaki?"